sodoherty-ai/atlantic-2025-djlkmrso/readme.md

 ## Team

-- Declan Joyce
+- Declan Joyce (Presenter)
-- Lorna Kelleher
+- Lorna Kelleher (Designer)
-- Micheal Ryan
+- Micheal Ryan (Developer)
-- Simon O'Doherty
+- Simon O'Doherty (Deloper)

 ---
 ## Purpose

 HAL (Health Advisor Lead) is an AI tool that aims to be part of a wider solution to help carers combat the challenges in caring for the valued elderly population.

+On May 16th, our team will Demo HALs Web User Interface.
+The demo will comprise of the following;
+1. Enter some sample requests that a typical carer persona would input to HAL.
+2. Present the relvant HAL request output.
+3. Summarise how the HAL worklow works behind the scenes.
 ---
 ## Installing